Tuwaiq-DS-ML-bootcamp-V-6/Project-1-Python/README.md

 ## Project Specifications

-This project successfully meets the initial course requirements, showcasing the creative application of Python to address real-world problems:
+This project successfully meets the initial project requirements, showcasing the creative application of Python to address real-world problems:

 - **Data Types Used**: The project effectively utilizes at least three primary data types (`int`, `float`, `str`), ensuring robust data handling and operations.
 - **Data Structures**: Implements lists and dictionaries, demonstrating efficient management and manipulation of complex data.
 - **Control Structures**: Incorporates loops and conditional statements to guide the flow of the program, ensuring dynamic data processing.
 - **Functional Programming**: Utilizes a Lambda function to streamline calculations, exemplifying concise and effective programming practices.

+## Final Result

+The system provides a user-friendly interface where users can select months and cities of interest.
+It then displays a sorted list of the top five cities with the best average temperatures for the selected time frame, presented in an interactive and visually appealing format.